sisrfeng/coc-wiki/Multiple-cursors-support.md

-By use multiple cursors feature, you can change many places of current document at one time.
+With the multiple cursors feature, you can change many places of current document at one time.

 Multiple cursors are actually multiple text ranges.